BLE-LTER/ble-handbook/handbook.md

 UT uses the Cisco AnyConnect software.
 This is available for all major operating systems.
 Simply download and follow instructions on UT's IT wiki.
 You will need to have set up two-factor authorization with your UT EID.

 2. Step 2, use a remote desktop protocol.
 This is built into Windows systems, and require more software in other OS.
-The most success I've had on Linux is with the FreeRDP2 library.
+The most success An's had on Linux is with the FreeRDP2 library.

 Sometimes the Remote Desktop won't connect.
 Restarting your own computer sometimes solves that.
 The work computer you're VPNing into might be off though, in which case contact the service desk for help.
 They might need to physically go turn the computer on.
 You can also do this yourself if you have access.